Tylryan/xbt/README.md

 (`build_files`), a set of output files (`output_files`), and a set of shell commands to execute.
 The program loops through the set of rules in the opposite order in which they were declared.
-For each rule, if any of the input files are newer than the output files, then execute that rule's set of shell commands; else skip.
+For each rule, if any of the input files are newer than the output files, then that rule's set of shell commands will be executed.

+In order for a rule to be conditionally executable, you must declare two of the following:
+1. build_files
+2. output_files
+3. watch_files

+If build_files OR watch_files are newer than output_files, then execute rule.
+Otherwise the shell commands in the rule are not executed.

 However, if you want to have a rule run everytime, then don't declare `build_files` and/or `output_files`.

 > For a more in depth look into the language, see
 > [XBT Lang Introduction](./docs/xbt_lang/language_intro.md)